harta55/EnTAP/docs/source/Running_EnTAP/Execution_Flags/Ontology_Flags/ontology_flags.rst

 Ontology Flags
 =====================

 These are flags specific to the Ontolgoy portion of the pipeline using either EggNOG or InterProScan.
+These will be used via the command line (denoted CMD) or ini file (denoted INI).

 General Flags
 ------------------

-*-*-level [multi-integer]
+*-*-level [multi-integer] [INI]
 --------------------------------
     * Specify Gene Ontology levels you would like to normalize to (ex: 0, 1, 2, 3, 4)
     * A level of '0' indicates all levels will be printed